-New - In 2018 several boat racing accidents occurred in Europe which resulted in driver deaths.
-These unforunate accidents are driving the UIM to mandate enclosed capsules for the O-250 and O-350 professional hydroplane classes that can exceed speeds of 100 mph.
+In 2018 several boat racing accidents occurred in Europe which resulted in driver deaths.
+These unforunate accidents have driven the UIM to mandate enclosed capsules for the O-250 and O-350 professional hydroplane classes that can exceed speeds of 100 mph.

 Section 520 - Racing Outboards (O)